FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

   * **Parsing of EB environmental variables to generate supervisor config**
   * **Or using a pre-built supervisor config supplied in project**

-## Amazon Linux 1 deprecation
+## Amazon Linux 1 is deprecated and Amazon Linux 2023 is recommended

-Amazon Linux 1 (AL1) is going to be unsupported soon, it is advised to migrate to use Amazon Linux 2 (AL2) https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.migration-al.html Starts from this release will only support AL2, please use previous releases for use in AL1
+Amazon Linux 1 (AL1) is already retired, even Amazon Linux 2 (AL2) will soon going to be unsupported too, so it's recommended to migrate to use Amazon Linux 2023 (AL2023) https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.migration-al.html Starts from this release will only support AL2023, please use previous releases for use in AL2, with this release will also drop support for Laravel 5 (PHP 7) since EB only support starting from PHP 8.1

 # Let's get down to business